Feeling a bit queasy about the market lately?

 One sophisticated approach is using a grantor retained annuity trust (GRAT).
 Here’s the simplified version: you transfer assets you believe will bounce back strongly into this special trust.
 During the trust’s term (at least two years), you receive annuity payments that return the assets’ original value plus a minimum interest rate set by the IRS.
 After the term ends, any growth above that hurdle rate passes to your beneficiaries completely tax-free.

-This is advanced strategy so you’ll want to speak with your estate planner.
+This is advanced strategy so you’ll want to speak with a registered investment advisor who can coordinate with estate planning attorneys to ensure your investment strategy aligns with your estate planning goals.

 Keeping Your Cool When Markets Panic